Published 15 Aug 2023

-This stormwater inspection checklist is built by an environmental manager of one of the largest construction materials and contracting companies in the United States.
+This stormwater inspection is built by an environmental manager of one of the largest construction materials and contracting companies in the United States.
 It is used to ensure the effectiveness of their BMPs and document any corrective actions that will be undertaken.
 This checklist also includes a statement of affirmation at the end which the inspector can digitally sign to complete the stormwater inspection.

 This stormwater visual inspection form is used by an employee-owned Fortune 500 contractor based in Nebraska to evaluate their Area A stormwater.
 Use this checklist to identify inlets in specific locations and determine if they are adequately protected.
 Take/attach photos of: